arh95/RotationHelper/README.md

 **WIP**

 The Rotation Helper is meant to be a tool for volleyball captains to easily draw up different rotations of their players, including substitutions and liberos, on the go.
 The intent is to deploy this app as a mobile-optimized web page that I can distribute to my local volleyball rec league.

-# Getting Started with Create React App
+This repo is currently integrated with AWS Amplify, and you can access a deployed version of the main branch's latest code here: https://main.d3qbeni7s82jdw.amplifyapp.com

+**-------------------**
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts